JoshuaSheng/JoshuaSheng/README.md

 - :telescope: Building the future of startup financing as a Software Engineer Intern with @carta.

+- :robot: Teaching myself AI and ML with d2l.ai

 - :seedling: Dreaming about living on a farm.

-- :mailbox_with_mail: Working on a better way to source opportunities and internships

 # Things I've done...

-- :bank: Moved crazy amounts of money as a SWE on the Equity Swaps team @ Bank of America
+- :bank: Software Engineer on the Equity Swaps team @ Bank of America

 - 🧑‍🔬Researched Databases and Relational Algebra as a Undergraduate Research Assistant @ UWaterloo

-- :loudspeaker: Displayed billions of ads as a SWE on the Ad Exchange team @ Freestar
+- :loudspeaker: Software Engineer on the Ad Exchange team @ Freestar

-#Interested?
+# Feel free to reach out!

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](linkedin.com/in/joshuasheng1)